vvvv/visualprogramming.net/content/blog/2022/Dates/CHOM5KY vs CHOMSKY/index.md

 ![](tree.png)
 Various activities are designed to highlight three essential traits of our human intelligence: creativity, inquiry and collaboration.
-Through these different forms of play, visitors learn about the limitations and possibilities of machines and in particular, they learn about each other as human beings.
+Through these different forms of play, visitors learn about the limitations and possibilities of machines and in particular, they learn about each other as human beings. ## Mor

+## More than glue
+You might ask, why does this appear in this blog?
+Good question!
+From a technological point of view we have 3 main components: rendering, backend and logic.
+While the rendering is done in the unreal engine and the backend runs on webservers, we used vvvv to orchestrate these systems.
+Also the human language interface (speech to text and text to speech) is done in vvvv.
+That workflow helped us to keep development cycles for logical parts short and test early.

 ## Credits
 **CHOM5KY vs CHOMSKY** created by Sandra Rodriguez.
 A co-production of the [National Film Board of Canada](https://www.nfb.ca/) and [SCHNELLE BUNTE BILDER](https://schnellebuntebilder.de), with support from Medienboard Berlin-Brandenburg.